Prizes and bursaries

 Who can apply

-The award is open Forensic Faculty members who are UK registrars in forensic psychiatry or UK consultants in forensic psychiatry.
+The award is open Forensic Faculty members who are UK specialty registrars in forensic psychiatry or UK consultants in forensic psychiatry.

 Rules